mosn/layotto/docs/en/start/oss/start.md

 ```

 #### **Compile locally (not for Windows)**
-You can run etcd with Docker, then compile and run Layotto locally.
+You can compile and run Layotto locally.

 > [!TIP|label: Not for Windows users]
 > Layotto fails to compile under Windows.
 Windows users are recommended to deploy using docker-compose